 ‘First Sight’ is a short lyrical poem of fourteen lines.
 The lines are equally distributed amongst the two stanzas.
 The rhyme scheme in the poem is ABABCDD.
 The rhyme scheme is very regular similar to that of the cyclical nature of life.
 Each stanza ending in a rhyming couplet draws attention to these lines, emphasizing it as the most important of the poem.
 The last lines in the two stanzas are very short and blunt.
 In the first stanza, the ‘wretched width of cold’ seems to present the winter and life as ruthless and never-ending.
 However, in the second stanza, the final ‘Utterly unlike snow’ juxtaposes this idea with the hope for the lambs, the better things that will be followed by the winter.

-Tone and Setting of First Sight
+Tone and Setting

 Larkin’s poems, following Thomas Hardy’s poetic lead, often carry the pessimist tone.
 But, ‘First Sight’ carries a more optimistic tone than his usual pessimistic tone.
 The poem is set in winter as background.
 Larkin completed the poem in early March 1956, the time in which winter gives way to spring.
 Through the wintry setting, the poet emphasizes on life’s problems and the winter as temporary.
 The poem reiterates the idea that the world will soon be alive with the sights and sounds of new life.